History of the Portuguese Communist Party: From the 1926 military coup to the Reorganization of 40

-In the late 1930s, many members were arrested, tortured, and executed.
-Many were sent to the Tarrafal concentration camp in the Cape Verde Islands.
-This included Bento Gonçalves, who died there.
-The vast wave of arrests in the previous years led to the announcement of the definitive end of the PCP by the government, which, along with a growing confidence in the German victory in World War II, led to the liberation of several communist prisoners from Tarrafal and other prisons in November 1940, among them, Álvaro Cunhal, Militão Ribeiro and Júlio Fogaça.
+In 1931, the first number of Avante! was published.
+Despite its illegal status, the newspaper would become the most important publication of the party, being distributed among clandestine members.
+However, due to the constant assaults of the clandestine printing offices, the newspaper would not become widely available until the 1940s.

+In November 1940, several of Portugal's communist leaders, including Álvaro Cunhal, Militão Ribeiro and Júlio Fogaça, were released from prison, where they began reorganizing the PCP.
 The release of important cadres, combined with the internal dissatisfaction about the decline of the party influenced a major re-organization in 1940–41, named the Reorganization of 40.

-Meanwhile, in 1938, the Portuguese Communist Party had been expelled from the Communist International.
-The reason for the expulsion was a sense of distrust inside the Comintern, caused by a sudden breakdown in the party's activity, accusations of alleged embezzlement of money carried out by some important members of the party and, mainly, the weak internal structure of the Party, dominated by internal wars.
-The action against the PCP, signed by Georgi Dimitrov, was in part taken due to some persecution against Comintern member parties or persons (like the Communist Party of Poland or Béla Kun) led by Joseph Stalin.
 These series of events would, in part, lead to the end of the Comintern in 1943.
 The PCP would only re-establish its relations with the Communist movement and the Soviet Union in 1947, after some sporadic contacts made, at first, through the Communist parties of Spain and France and later through Mikhail Suslov.

-The 3rd congress (the first one after the re-organization) was held in 1943, and stated that the party should unite with all those who also wanted the end of the dictatorship.
-Another important conclusion was the need to increase the party's influence inside the Portuguese army.
 For the first time ever, the party was able to build a strong clandestine organization, with a net of clandestine cadres, which would make the party the foundation of the Portuguese resistance against the regime.
 These improvements in the party's structure led to the creation of the first national platform of democratic organizations, the Movement of National Antifascist Unity (MUNAF), in December 1943.
 In 1944, the Portuguese support of the German war effort created severe shortages of food and goods, greatly decreasing Portugal's living standards.
 The situation led to waves of strikes, greatly influenced by the party, in the regions of Lisbon, Ribatejo and Alentejo.
 By this time, with the re-organized structure successfully avoiding the persecutions, the Avante! was being published at least once per month, stating the party's support to the popular turmoil.

+Repression and resistance

+The repression hits the Party in Lisbon, with the break-in of their headquarters, syndicates that it influenced, and the arrest of some leaders, thus causing its disarticulation in the country's capital.
+Despite the party's activity remaining in some places, like in Porto, the repression that fell upon the February 1927 Revolt is considered demolishing.
+The break-in and the closing of the regional headquarter led to the dissolving of the north's leadership.
+The party's activity shrinks, but the channels with the Communist International (CI) remained open, with two Portuguese delegations going to Moscow, one for the 10th anniversary of the February revolution, in 1927, and another for a congress of the Red Trade Union International, in 1928.
+These delegations included army and navy arsenalists, even though many elements weren't yet part of the Party, like Bento Gonçalves.